owlbarn/tutorial/book/nlp/README.md

 ## Indexing and Searching

 Topic models are effective tools for clustering documents based on their similarity or relevance.
 We can further use this tool to query relevant document given an input one.
-In this section, we will go through some techniques on how to index and query model built using the previous topic modeling method.
+In this section, we will go through some techniques on how to index and query model built using the previous topic modelling method.

-### Euclidean and Consine Similarity
+### Euclidean and Cosine Similarity

-Define what is euclidean and consine similarity.
+Define what is euclidean and cosine similarity.
 Emphasise both are correlated on a high-dimensional ball model.

 TODO: use an image to illustrate.

-### Liear Searching
+### Linear Searching

 First implement linear search, in this case, we do not need index at all, but it is very slow.
 In the following, the corpus is an array of arrays (each of which is an document).